oracle/graaljs/graal-nodejs/doc/api/vm.md

   // Step 3
   //
-  // Instantiate the top-level Module.
-  //
-  // Only the top-level Module needs to be explicitly instantiated; its
-  // dependencies will be recursively instantiated by instantiate().

-  bar.instantiate();

-  // Step 4
-  //
   // Evaluate the Module.
 The evaluate() method returns a Promise with a single
   // property "result" that contains the result of the very last statement
   // executed in the Module.
 In the case of `bar`, it is `s;`, which refers to